Gani Lawal: National team career

 Lawal has been a member of the senior men's Nigerian national basketball team, playing for the team at the 2013 FIBA Africa Championship.

 The Basketball Tournament (TBT)

-In the summer of 2017, Lawal competed in The Basketball Tournament on ESPN for the number one seeded FCM Untouchables.
+In the summer of 2017, Lawal competed in The Basketball Tournament on ESPN for the number one-seeded FCM Untouchables.
 Competing for the $2 million grand prize, Lawal averaged 6.7 points, 6.7 rebounds and 1.3 steals per game while shooting 62% from the field.
-The Untouchables advanced to the Super 16 Round where they were defeated 85-71 by Team FOE, a Philadelphia based team coached by NBA forwards Markieff and Marcus Morris.
+The Untouchables advanced to the Super 16 Round where they were defeated 85–71 by Team FOE, a Philadelphia-based team coached by NBA forwards Markieff and Marcus Morris.
 Lawal finished the game with 7 points and 7 rebounds in 15 minutes.

 Personal life

-Lawal is the son of American Michelle, and Nigerian Gani Sr. He has two sisters, Khalilah, and Chasitie, and one brother, Khalil and is Married to Takessa Ann Lawal.
+Lawal is the son of American Michelle, and Nigerian Gani Sr. He has two sisters, Khalilah and Chasitie, and one brother, Khalil.